How To Increase Sales Marketing Strategy In A Turnaround Situation 💵

 With the new normal of working remotely, you need to communicate thoughtfully in terms of email engagement.
 We are prone to an overload of digital information, stress, and eyestrain more than ever.
 So, to succeed with prospects, you must consider the content, when and how often you send emails.
 With persistent effort, you should make it easy for customers to move to the next step.

-Intentional Timing in knowing how to set a sales strategy
+Intentional Timing is also essential in setting a sales strategy.

-- Choose the right time.
+Choose the right time.
 Emails that are sent at the wrong time get buried down the line and reduce the chances of being read.
-Mornings and after lunchtime are the best time to send emails because this is when people check their emails the most.
+Mornings and after lunchtime is the best time to send emails because this is when people check their emails the most.

 An email scheduler that sends emails at a set time will help you gain responses.
 Also, avoid sending on overly busy days, rather, choose midweek days and fewer Mondays.
 The time of response to emails is just as important.